 1. Apply for a position.

+The process starts with a review of the application that you’ve submitted to the University’s Human Resource Services.
 You must completely fill out the application to be considered for the position.
 You will then receive a background information packet that you must fill out completely before taking the physical assessment.

 2. Take a physical assessment.